 Recently, the personal attacks made against me have really picked up after I spoke at the December 2012, January 2013 and February 2013 board meetings.
 Those personal attacks have also been directed at others who have voiced their concerns about our school district, superintendent and school board.
 I believe as well as many others in our community that there are only a few people that would be so upset over critical comments made of our superintendent and school board.
-The language in the posts and the people that have been attacked speaks even stronger as to who might be posting these defamatory and slanderous comments.
+The language in the posts and the people that have been attacked speaks even louder as to who might be posting these defamatory and slanderous comments.
 Even more telling is the fact that some of the information posted would have only been known to school administrators.
-As I stated in my public comment at the board meeting, remarks such as those being made online would lead to the dismissal of any educator who would make such comments.
+As I stated in my public comment at the March 2013 board meeting, remarks such as those that have been posted online, would lead to the dismissal of any educator who would make such comments.
 Rather than calling people names and making false accusations, they should be addressing the problems and criticisms rather than risking their careers.

 Here is what I read at the March 19, 2013 school board meeting.

 My March 19, 2013 Fox C-6 board meeting Public Comment